Hamish & Andy (radio show): Release

 The first iteration of the Hamish & Andy radio show was broadcast on weekdays in a two-hour drive time slot, beginning in 2006.
+In less than six months, Southern Cross Austereo decided to broadcast the show Australia-wide, becoming one of the country's first national drive shows.

 In 2009, the show won Best Networked Program at the Australian Commercial Radio Awards, as well as Best On-Air Team.
 By the end of the year, the show was syndicated being internationally, in a weekly highlights package for 18 stations across New Zealand, as well as Dubai through the Arabian Radio Network.
 CEO of the network, Steve Smith, stated "in my 20 years in radio Hamish & Andy are the most talented duo I've seen come out of Australia – their dominant ratings over the past two years plus their ability to make everyday life hilarious will certainly go down well here".
 In June 2010, the Hamish & Andy show started to broadcast on Sunday nights in the United Kingdom on Absolute Radio, with Dave Cameron, head of the show's network, hinting at future international syndications – "the U.K. broadcast is the next step towards getting their show known and loved globally".

 In August 2010, the duo announced they would retire from daily broadcasting to focus on their television careers, producing one radio show per week instead.
 They began in Perth on 29 November 2010, where over 3,500 fans attended in 37 °C heat.
 On 3 December 2010, the duo broadcast their final daily programme from Melbourne's Sidney Myer Music Bowl, where they were hosting a free farewell concert.
 Over 7,000 fans attended the event, which included a surprise appearance by Irish rock band U2.
 As of 2010, the show had attracted an average of 2.2 million listeners nationally.